Embracing the Chatbot: Nexmo and the Rise of Chat Initiatives

-In a disruptive and highly-transformative period, I was interested to learn more about what Nexmo considers the biggest growth drivers to be in the CPaaS industry.
+In a disruptive and highly-transformative period, I was interested to learn more about what Nexmo considers the biggest growth drivers to be in the /unified-communications/cpaas industry.
 Tony told me that today’s start-ups and successful organisations are building digitally-native companies using the best platforms on the market.
 It’s not about building from scratch anymore, but maturing the existing APIs that can deliver the most benefit to your business.

 “Enterprises from every industry are adopting new technologies that change the way they interact with their customers.
 People want to be more engaged, reach new clients, and deliver better experiences.
 Every sector is re-thinking the way they approach communication, becoming more agile so that they can evolve with the needs of the times.
 It’s this attitude that’s helping to develop the CPaaS industry.”

 As companies search for new and improved ways to connect with their customers, I was interested to learn whether Tony, Nexmo, and Vonage are actively seeing businesses embrace the chatbot revolution, or whether the AI era is still slightly out of reach.
 Tony told me that while they’re seeing a lot of businesses “talking” about using these technologies, they aren’t being implemented as much as they could be.

 “It depends on how you define AI and chatbots to some extent.
 We’re seeing more people looking for applications that are based on narrower, more refined AI solutions.
 For instance, Staples created a button that can be pressed to automatically order supplies for a business environment.
 Our technology is the only thing on the market right now that’s giving developers access to these simpler, real-time solutions.”